SaadBazaz/next-whatsapp-chat-widget/README.md

-# next-whatsapp-chat-plugin
+# next-whatsapp-chat-widget
-📲 WhatsApp Chat Plugin for your Nextjs app
+📲 WhatsApp Chat Plugin/Widget for your Nextjs app

 # How to use
 The code's in src/